Mold Prevention & Treatment on Imported Footwear & ApparelJune 17, 2019

 Mold growth occurs when imported products travel long distances and experience damp conditions.
 Products coming from Asia or regions with high humidity are most likely to risk mold growth.
 Manufacturers in these countries may not have strict regulations about warehouse conditions that can lead to moisture being trapped in the packaging.
 These conditions allow mold spores to start growing and then continue to spread while the product is in transit.
 A small amount of mold growth can spread to affect an entire shipment by the time it reaches its destination at your warehouse.
 Footwear and apparel are at particular risk of mold formation because they are composed of organic fibers that promote mold growth.

 When products arrive with mold formation, your company is responsible for footing the costs to replace the product.
 Depending on how much of the product is affected, these costs can be high.
-On top of financial losses, these setbacks can cause damage to your brand when you must explain to distributors or retailers why a product is not available on deadline.
-Even worse, if products with mold contamination accidentally end up on shelves, your company’s image will be severely tarnished.
+On top of financial losses, these setbacks can cause damage to your reputation when you must explain to distributors or retailers why a product is not available on deadline.

 Luckily, there are many steps your company can take to prevent mold growth on imported goods.
 When mold formation occurs, mold remediation can effectively remove mold so your products can be saved and restored to first quality.
 Understanding what causes mold to grow and how to prevent it is essential to avoid the costly impacts of mold formation on imported footwear and clothing.